AitonGoldman/replay_rules/PINBURGH_RULES.md

 will continue as 3-player groups.
 Under extraordinary circumstances due to multiple player absences, a 2-player group or even a 1-player group may be forced to play.
-In the event of a 2-player group, four machines will be played and the record will be tripled, yielding the standard point opportunity to each player.
-In the event of a 1-player group, the player will be assigned to “shadow” an existing 4-player group and play three of the same machines.
-Wins and losses will be assigned for that player, competing against 4 opponents in each game, but corresponding wins and losses will not accrue to players in the 4-player group.
+In the event of a 2-player group, four machines will be played and the record will be tripled, yielding the standard point opportunity to each player. `"In the event of a 1-player group, the player will be assigned to “shadow” an existing 4-player group and play three of the same machines.
+Wins and losses will be assigned for that player, competing against 4 opponents in each game, but corresponding wins and losses will not accrue to players in the 4-player group."` `This makes absolutely no sense.
+3 machines instead of four?
+How do you assign points in what is essentially a 5 player group?`
 If a player who was present initially cannot be found during the play of a group, tournament officials must be notified promptly.
 That player will be allowed no more than 3 minutes to return.
 If he or she does not return, that player will receive a score of zero for the game.
 Each ball for that player will be plunged and